More Than Just Beautiful Things

 We created MAHA Treasures to celebrate:

-• Social impact by sourcing from women’s groups, small businesses, and artisans with disabilities
+- Social impact through sourcing from women’s groups, small businesses, and artisans with disabilities

 We partner with:

-• Traditional weavers whose handmade pashmina scarves pass through a ring
+- Traditional weavers whose pashmina scarves pass through a ring

 The Meaning of MAHA